mehery-soccom/mehery-soccom.github.io/guide/channel-connect/waba/migration.md

 > **"The source and destination WhatsApp Business Accounts need to represent the same business.
 Please use the same Facebook Business ID as before when submitting the number for migration."**

 This means that the Facebook Business ID sent in the form is not the same ID that currently manages this account.
 Please check the Facebook Business Manager and/or the old BSP dashboard to confirm which Facebook Business ID manages this WhatsApp account.
-Click here to understand more about the Facebook and WhatsApp accounts and IDs.

 > **"Something went wrong when trying to migrate your phone number.
 Please try again after some time.
 If that does not work, please contact our support."**